github9175/JOS-operating-system/Lab1.md

 >What is the first instruction after the new mapping is established that would fail to work properly if the mapping weren't in place?
 Comment out the movl %eax, %cr0 in kern/entry.S, trace into it, and see if you were right.

 movl %eax, %cr0 enables paging.
 After this instruction, memory at 0x00100000 and at 0xf0100000 becomes the same.
 The first failed instruction if the mapping weren't in place is jmp *%eax.
 This is because %Eax stores 0xf010002c, an address outside of RAM.

+### Exercise 8.
+> We have omitted a small fragment of code - the code necessary to print octal numbers using patterns of the form "%o".
+Find and fill in this code fragment.

+> Explain the interface between printf.c and console.c.
+Specifically, what function does console.c export?
+How is this function used by printf.c?

+printf.c uses void cputchar(int c) in console.c.
+In addition to cputchar, it contains a position pointer.

+> Explain the following from console.c:
+1      if (crt_pos >= CRT_SIZE) {
+2              int i;
+3              memmove(crt_buf, crt_buf + CRT_COLS, (CRT_SIZE - CRT_COLS) * sizeof(uint16_t));
+4              for (i = CRT_SIZE - CRT_COLS; i < CRT_SIZE; i++)
+5                      crt_buf[i] = 0x0700 | ' ';
+6              crt_pos -= CRT_COLS;
+7      }

+If the current position is bigger than the screen size, move the whole screen content up a line and fill the last line with ' '.
+Repoint the pointer to the first position of the last line.

+> For the following questions you might wish to consult the notes for Lecture 2.
+These notes cover GCC's calling convention on the x86.
+Trace the execution of the following code step-by-step:

+int x = 1, y = 3, z = 4;
+cprintf("x %d, y %x, z %d\n", x, y, z);
+In the call to cprintf(), to what does fmt point?
+To what does ap point?
+List (in order of execution) each call to cons_putc, va_arg, and vcprintf.
+For cons_putc, list its argument as well.
+For va_arg, list what ap points to before and after the call.
+For vcprintf list the values of its two arguments.

+> Run the following code.
+    unsigned int i = 0x00646c72;
+    cprintf("H%x Wo%s", 57616, &i);
+What is the output?
+Explain how this output is arrived at in the step-by-step manner of the previous exercise.
+Here's an ASCII table that maps bytes to characters.
+The output depends on that fact that the x86 is little-endian.
+If the x86 were instead big-endian what would you set i to in order to yield the same output?
+Would you need to change 57616 to a different value?

+> In the following code, what is going to be printed after 'y='? (note: the answer is not a specific value.)
+Why does this happen?
+    cprintf("x=%d y=%d", 3);

+> Let's say that GCC changed its calling convention so that it pushed arguments on the stack in declaration order, so that the last argument is pushed last.
+How would you have to change cprintf or its interface so that it would still be possible to pass it a variable number of arguments?